abh80/worldometer-coronavirus-info/README.md

 ```
 # Features
 -Fetched Information Directly from worldometer.info and is accurate
--Very simple to use
+-Very simple to use\n
--Lightweight
+-Lightweight\n
--Easy to understand with docs
+-Easy to understand with docs\n
-#Example
+# Example
 ```js
 const client = require('worldometer-coronavirus-info')
 const worldometer = new client()